 The use of pre-stain can be seen here.
 You can see that the wood without the pre-stain has an uneven color while the wood with the prestained rendered beautifully.

 One advantage of using a rag is that you can control how much stain can be applied on the wood and can also dispose of the cotton waste or rag easily compared to a brush.

 You may also use a form brush along with the rag or cotton waste so reach spots that are more difficult using hand and rag, like corners or the joints made by gluing two 2x4s.

 If you wish to form a darker and deeper color, make sure you apply another coat on top of the first one as soon as it dries.

-The drying time can vary according to humidity and temperature levels but leaving it along for a day ought to be enough.
+The drying time of the stain can vary according to humidity and temperature levels but leaving it along for a day is mostly enough.

 A top coat to your wood finish adds extra durability and protects the wood as well as to enhances the grain of the wood.